- Collector Car Transport Services

 Does your collector car have insurance coverage?
 Often, that policy will not compensate for damages during transit.
 That, plus the fact that the carrier’s insurance might have a liability limit is reason enough to purchase more coverage.
 Find a policy that can cover the replacement cost of your classic car.

 For extra certainty when making damage claims, take photos of the car before pickup and after delivery.

 After finding the right company to transport your collector car, you need to prepare for pickup.
 Always drain the tank before shipping any vehicle to minimize fire accident risk.
 Clean your classic, and remove all valuables.
 Also, turn off the alarm.

 Provide detailed instructions about the car to the shipping company.
 Inform them about any hidden fuel cut-off switches and provide procedures for starting the car.

-The delivery timeframe is dependent on factors such as distance and location of the destination.
-It can take just a few days or as much as several weeks.
+The delivery timeframe is dependent on factors such as distance and the location of the destination.
+It can take just a few days or as many as several weeks.
 If yours is an urgent order, or are simply concerned about security, you can pay the extra fees involved in expediting car shipping.

 Collector car transport is best done by experts.
 That is the only way to guarantee that your classic will move from one point to another without any damage and in a reasonable amount of time.